tokamak-network/tokamak-zk-evm-docs/frontend/synthesizer/synthesizer-execution-flow.md

 ### Step 2: Initialization

-When you invoke Synthesizer, it creates the execution environment:
+When you invoke Synthesizer, it creates the execution environment.
+The initialization process differs between standard L1 transactions and L2 state channel transactions.

+#### Standard L1 Initialization

+For regular Ethereum transactions:

 ```
 ┌────────────────────────────────────────────────────────┐